Brilliant Star/Volume 20/Issue 5/Text

 Everybody was excited as their pets arrived with their owners.
 Kelly Jo brought her poodle, and Dwayne, his white mouse.
 The newspaper photographer was there and the judge was a real judge from City Hall.

 As the boys and girls lined up for the show, Frank put Ernie in the jewel box and thought how pretty and pink his little body looked on the blue lining.
-When it was Frank’s turn, he called out proudly, “['m Frank.
+When it was Frank’s turn, he called out proudly, “I’m Frank.
 My pet is Ernie Earthworm.”
 But when he opened the jewel box, Ernie was dead!

 The judge said something that sounded like, “Hurruump” and moved on to Mindy and her cat.

 Frank’s lower lip trembled and tears squeezed through his eyelids.
-He heard giggles, and somebody whispered, “Fishbait.”
+He heard giggles, and somebody whispered, “Fish-bait.”
 And there was Mom — standing close enough to see what had happened.

-winners.
+Frank hung his head and looked at his feet while the prizes were presented to the winners.
 Then the judge spoke, “We had an unusual pet in the show today, and because I grew up on a farm, I want to tell you something about earthworms.

 “A long time ago, a scientist discovered that the earthworm cultivates the soil.
 He tunnels deep and brings up more soil, and plows and stirs it.
 He benefits the soil in other ways by allowing his body to put minerals back into the earth.